Westwood (Campus)

 Westwood is one of three campuses of the University of Warwick (the other two being the main campus and Gibbet Hill).

 Description

 It is a triangular shaped campus bordered by the houses on Charter Avenue and by Gibbet Hill Road, located to the north of the main campus.
-It contains several halls of residence, a restaurant/cafe, laundrette, small Costcutter shop and other buildings used for teaching purposes.
-All the buildings are set amongst a leafy backdrop of trees which makes Westwood campus very picturesque in summer.
-To the west of the campus is a sports centre with many facilities including several pitches, a running track and a multi-purpose hall.
-It takes roughly 15 minutes to walk from Westwood to the centre of main campus at a brisk pace.
+It contains several halls of residence, a restaurant/cafe, laundrette, a small Costcutter shop, and other buildings used for teaching purposes.
+All the buildings are set amongst a leafy backdrop of trees which makes the Westwood campus very picturesque in summer.
+To the west of the campus is a sports centre with many facilities including several pitches, a running track, and a multi-purpose hall.
+It takes roughly 15 minutes to walk from Westwood to the centre of the main campus at a brisk pace.
 Many of the buildings are closer and can be reached in approximately 10 minutes at a brisk pace.
 It takes a little under 5 minutes to walk to Tesco and the nearby Cannon Park shopping centre.